Golan515/Microsoft-DLP-Roadmap/README.md

 #### A successful DLP implementation is as much dependent on getting your users trained and acclimated to data loss prevention practices as it is on well planned and tuned policies.
 #### Since your users are heavily involved, be sure to plan for training for them too.
 #### You can strategically use policy tips to raise awareness with your users before changing the policy status from simulation mode to more restrictive modes.

+Prepare for DLP
+You can apply DLP policies to data at rest, data in use, and data in motion in locations such as:

+Exchange Online email
+SharePoint sites
+OneDrive accounts
+Teams chat and channel messages
+Microsoft Defender for Cloud Apps (Instances)
+Windows 10, Windows 11, and macOS (three latest released versions) devices On-premises repositories
+Power BI sites